lermert/fd2d_noise/README.md

 ---------------------------------------------------------------------------------------
 * specify the desired noise source in /input/interferometry/make_noise_sources.m
 * make sure that the frequency sampling of the Green's function specified in /input/interferometry/input_interferometry.m is sufficient
-  (if the sampling is too low in the frequency domain, artefacts appear on the correlation source function. trial and error?)
+  (if the sampling is too low in the frequency domain, artifacts appear on the correlation source function. trial and error?)
 * flip_sr is not important for now, but will be for structure kernels
 * define receiver array and which stations will act as reference stations
 * results are saved in array_xx_ref.mat and data_xx_ref.mat with xx="number of reference stations"